orbbec/OrbbecSDK_ROS2/docs/launch_parameters.md

 * **ir_brightness**
   * Set the IR brightness
 * **enable_sync_output_accel_gyro**
-  * Enables the sync accel_gyro,and output IMU topic real-time data
+  * Enable the sync accel_gyro,and output IMU topic real-time data
 * **enable_accel**
-  * Enables the Accelerometer,and output Accelerometer info topic data
+  * Enable the Accelerometer,and output Accelerometer info topic data
 * **accel_rate**
   * The frequency of the accelerometer, the optional values are `1.5625hz`, `3.125hz`, `6.25hz`, `12.5hz`, `25hz`, `50hz`, `100hz`, `200hz`, `500hz`, `1khz`, `2khz`, `4khz`, `8khz`, `16khz`, `32khz`
 * **accel_range**
   * The range of the accelerometer, the optional values are `2g`, `4g`, `8g`, `16g`.
 The specific value depends on the current camera
 * **enable_gyro**
-  * Enables the gyroscope,and output gyroscope info topic data
+  * Enable the gyroscope,and output gyroscope info topic data
 * **gyro_rate**
   * The frequency of the gyroscope, the optional values are `1.5625hz`, `3.125hz`, `6.25hz`, `12.5hz`, `25hz`, `50hz`, `100hz`, `200hz`, `500hz`, `1khz`, `2khz`, `4khz`, `8khz`, `16khz`, `32khz`.The specific value depends on the current camera
 * **gyro_range**